combo-lab/combo_vite/USER_GUIDE.md

 And, install it:

 ```
-$ npm run install --install-links
+$ npm install --install-links
 ```

+> Why do we need `--install-links`?
-> By default, NPM packages from local paths are installed by symlinking the local paths, and they will not have their own dependencies installed when `npm install` is ran in current project.
+> By default, `npm` installs local NPM packages by symlinking the local paths, and the local NPM packages will not have their own dependencies installed when `npm install` is ran in current project.
 > We must use `npm install --install-links`, which will install package from local path like installing a package from the registry instead of creating a symlink.
+>
+> If you use `pnpm`, you won't have this problem.

 ### Setting up `vite-plugin-combo`